zer0dt/hodlocker/README.md

 ```

 7. - Create an entry in your supabase instance in the "Tag" table with Name: BSV, FullName: Bitcoin
-   - Also create an entry in the "Bitcoiner" table with handle "anon" for anon posting to work.
+   - Also create an entry in the "Bitcoiner" table with Handle: anon

 6. Start the development server.